 If you would like to enjoy it as a “cold” tea, you can put powder in a water bottle with room temperature water, and shake it vigorously.

 Matcha Mint is 100% pure powder.
 In addition to enjoying Matcha Mint as tea, there are a number of ways to add this fine tea powder to your daily diet.
-Here are a few examples and they are all simple, easy, and delicious!
+Here are a few examples that you can sub in Matcha Mint for plain Matcha.
+They are all simple, easy, and delicious!

 Food Recipes with Matcha Mint